paoshea/disco/README.md

 - Location data is processed in real-time and never stored
 - Chat history is automatically deleted after 24 hours
 - All personal data is encrypted at rest and in transit
+- Progressive information disclosure based on mutual interest

 ### User Control

 - Toggle discovery mode on/off at any time
 - Block users instantly
-- Control what profile information is visible
+- Granular profile visibility controls
-- Set custom privacy zones where discovery is automatically disabled
+- Custom privacy zones where discovery is automatically disabled
+- Temporary profile visibility options
+- Activity-based privacy settings

 ### Safety Measures